vega/altair/doc/user_guide/customization.rst

    This material was changed considerably with the release of Altair ``5.5.0``.

 Altair makes available a theme registry that lets users apply chart configurations globally within any Python session.
-For most use cases we have dedicated :ref:`helper functions <api-theme>`, but the registry may also be accessed directly via :obj:`altair.theme.themes`.
+The :mod:`altair.theme` module provides :ref:`helper functions <api-theme>` to interact with the registry.

-The themes registry consists of functions which define a specification dictionary that will be added to every created chart.
+Each theme in the registry is a function which define a specification dictionary that will be added to every created chart.
 For example, the default theme configures the default size of a single chart: